jayjanssen/Percona-Pacemaker-Resource-Agents/doc/PRM-setup-guide.rst

 Corosync handles the communication between the nodes.
 It implements a cluster protocol called Totem and communicates over UDP (default port 5405).
 By default it uses multicast but version 1.4.2 also supports unicast (udpu).
 Pacemaker uses Corosync as a messaging service.
 Corosync is not the only communication layer that can be used with Pacemaker heartbeat is another one although its usage is going down.

+Pacemaker can also use the heartbeat communication stack.
+The setup using heartbeat is covered in the advanced topics.

 Pacemaker
 =========